 What is Virginia best known for?

-Virginia is best known for colonial history, Williamsburg, Jamestown, Yorktown, Shenandoah National Park, Skyline Drive, the Blue Ridge Mountains, Virginia Beach, Charlottesville, and Northern Virginia’s connection to Washington D.C.
+Virginia is best known for colonial history, Williamsburg, Jamestown, Yorktown, Shenandoah National Park, Skyline Drive, the Blue Ridge Mountains, Virginia Beach, Charlottesville, Richmond, and Northern Virginia’s connection to Washington D.C.

 Is Virginia good for a family vacation?